 Congratulations on making it to the second trimester!
 That early fatigue and nausea may be subsiding but there are new second trimester symptoms that will spring up to take their place.
 Learn about the common 2nd trimester symptoms you may experience and some tips for fighting them, as much as you can.

 None of the information in this post or on this website should be used in place of medical advice.
 These are simply my opinions and insights based on experience and research.

-second trimester pregnancy symptoms
+Second trimester pregnancy symptoms

-1. feeling not pregnant
+1. Feeling not pregnant

 A frequent question I see in mom groups around the second trimester and women worried because they “don’t really feel pregnant today”.
 It’s common in the second trimester to feel pretty good some days.
 The nausea generally subsides and energy returns.

-2. aches and pains
+2. Aches and pains

 As your baby and body grow, especially during the later part of the second trimester, you may begin to feel aches and pains.
 You may get round ligament pain in your pelvic region or the sides of your abdomen.
 These are ligaments moving and stretching to make room for your baby.
 They can especially strike when you sneeze, cough, or get up too fast.